SourceLabOrg/kafka-connect-client/README.md

 ));

 /*
- * See KafkaConnectClient for other available options.
+ * See KafkaConnectClient for other available operations.
  */
 ```